makyo/writing/poetry/when-i-fall-i-will-remain-whole/index.md

 I keep hoping that, one day,
 I'll spring palladial from the bole of a tree.
-Fully formed, asexual,
+Fully formed, sexless,
 Conceived without desire or intent.

-My body will be virgin and clean,
+My body will be virginal and clean,
 My mind fresh, my soul at ease.
 The tree, behind me, will stand crooked,
 Bole seeping until time and air dry sap.

 I will be a flat expanse of green, made up of new cells.
-Everything will work together, a machine running smoothly.
+Everything will work together, a smoothly running machine.

 I keep hoping to, one day,
 Function with unity, unflagging.